Pentium III

 The Pentium III (marketed as Intel Pentium III Processor, informally PIII or P3) brand refers to Intel's 32-bit x86 desktop and mobile CPUs based on the sixth-generation P6 microarchitecture introduced on February 28, 1999.

 The brand's initial processors were very similar to the earlier Pentium II-branded processors.
-The most notable differences were the addition of the Streaming SIMD Extensions (SSE) instruction set (to accelerate floating point and parallel calculations), and the introduction of a controversial serial number embedded in the chip during manufacturing.
+The most notable differences were the addition of the Streaming SIMD Extensions (SSE) instruction set (to accelerate floating point and parallel calculations), and the introduction of a controversial serial number embedded in the chip during manufacturing (absent on Tualatin and later Intel processors).

-Even after the release of the Pentium 4 in late 2000, the Pentium III continued to be produced with new models introduced up until early 2003.
-They were then discontinued in April 2004 for desktop units and May 2007 for mobile units.
-They were leaving of support and removed from the official price lists in July 2009.
+Even after the release of the Pentium 4 in late 2000, the Pentium III continued to be produced with new models introduced up until early 2003, and were discontinued in April 2004 for desktop units and May 2007 for mobile units.

 Processor cores

 Similarly to the Pentium II it superseded, the Pentium III was also accompanied by the Celeron brand for lower-end versions, and the Xeon for high-end (server and workstation) derivatives.
 The Pentium III was eventually superseded by the Pentium 4, but its Tualatin core also served as the basis for the Pentium M CPUs, which used many ideas from the P6 microarchitecture.
 Subsequently, it was the Pentium M microarchitecture of Pentium M branded CPUs, and not the NetBurst found in Pentium 4 processors, that formed the basis for Intel's energy-efficient Core microarchitecture of CPUs branded Core 2, Pentium Dual-Core, Celeron (Core), and Xeon.